OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 ### Pushing packages to the built-in repository {#Packagerepositories-Pushingpackagestothebuilt-inrepository}

 We offer several ways to add packages to the built-in repository, so many that we built a new page: [pushing packages to the built-in repository](/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md).
 Alternatively you can go to {{Library,Packages}} which describes some of the most convenient ways to push packages to the built-in repository.
+Simply click the `Show examples` link to see options to upload packages.

 ![](/docs/images/3048094/3277775.png "width=500")